 Ambrose Barlow School, Salford.
 With “Venture Thinking”.
 March 2014.

-'Universe Day', with Dagny Youssuf Kimberley and Prof Jonathan Halliwell of Imperial College London.
+'Universe Day', with Dagny Youssuf Kimberly and Prof Jonathan Halliwell of Imperial College London.
 St James School, Kensington.
 April 2015.

 'Physics Meets Fashion', national fashion design competition.
 Fashion Access Direct.
 November 2014.